destroyedlolo/emToile/README.md

 Each header file is an implementation of an Lvgl object and contains related usage documentation.

+## Major changes

+### Legacy -> main

+In this branch, GfxObject doesn't depend anymore on Style.
+- The drawback is style have to be EXPLICITELY applied to objected.
+- The advantages are it's more ressources efficient, flexible and follow LGVL way of working

 ---

 [Toile](https://github.com/destroyedlolo/Toile) is a framework to build GUIs on Unix system using **Lua**. **emToile** has the same goal for embedded systems but not using Lua.
 It's why I choose the change sightly the name and create a dedicated directory.